scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 Attempt to bind a creature you can see in shimmering chains.
 Make a spellcasting roll against the creatures Strength or Dexterity save.
-On success the creature is restrained for the duration.
+On success the creature is Restrained and cannot teleport through any means.
 Once per turn a restrained creature can spend 5 AP to try and break the chains, making a Strength save against your spellcasting roll.
 On success they are no longer restrained.

-You can target an additional creature for every level cast above 2nd.
+Add an enhanced die for every level cast above 2nd.

 #### Cats Grace
 *2nd level*